G-Core/product-documentation/documentation/edge-ai/ai-infrastructure/create-an-ai-cluster.md

 published: true
 order: 20
 pageTitle: Create an AI Cluster | Gcore
-pageDescription: Learn how to create an AI cluster using Gcore's Cloug GPU infrastructure.
+pageDescription: Learn how to create an AI cluster using Gcore's Cloud GPU infrastructure.
 Follow the step-by-step guide to set up your cluster and start using it.
 ---
 # Create an AI Cluster